Home / Blog / Solar Battery Costs WA: Price, Savings & Payback – Are They Worth It? | Updated: October 2025

 Q4: How long does a solar battery last?

-Q5: What size solar battery do I need to power a house?
+Q5: What size solar battery do I need?

 Q6: Can renters get the battery rebate in WA?

-Q7: What is the typical payback for a 10 kWh Perth system?
+Q7: Typical payback for a 10 kWh Perth system?